NathanielManalili/FacultyEvaluation/README.md

 5.)
 Stay in Manage questions when action is done(Dont reset webpage). (*4th*)

 6.)
 Questionnaire not being Updated(Students).
-DONE!
+DONE!!!

 7.)
 Remove Ability to see result.(*5th*)